JasperFx/lamar/documentation/getting_started.md

 <[sample:resolving-services-quickstart]>

+Definitely note that the old StructureMap style of service resolution is semantically different than ASP.Net Core's DI resolution methods.
+That's been the cause of much user aggravation over the years.

 ## Lamar within ASP.Net Core Applications

 To use Lamar within ASP.Net Core applications, also install the [Lamar.Microsoft.DependencyInjection](https://www.nuget.org/packages/Lamar.Microsoft.DependencyInjection/) library from Nuget to your ASP.Net Core project (and you can thank Microsoft for the clumsy naming convention, thank you).